 The Alaska Ferry continues the tradition of tying us all together.

 Flights from Anchorage to Bellingham

-New for 2019, Allegiant Airlines has also announced non-stop flights between Bellingham and Anchorage.
-Beginning May 22, this new seasonal route will operate twice weekly, on Wednesday and Saturday.
-With the addition of this new route, Allegiant will now serve nine cities from Bellingham International Airport (BLI).
+Allegiant Airlines also flies seasonal non-stop flights between Bellingham and Anchorage.
+This summer route operates twice weekly, on Wednesday and Saturday.
+Allegiant serves nine cities from Bellingham International Airport (BLI).
 Rates are available at Allegiant.com.